iotaledger/wiki-legacy/README.md

 Here we list and describe all additional parameters which are required to be passed along for certain commands.

 - **`seed`**: `string` 81-char encoded string which contains the accounts seed.
-The seed must be correctly encoded: only uppercase characters from the English Alphabet and 9’s.
+The seed must be correctly encoded: only uppercase latin letters and 9’s.
 No other characters are allowed.
 - **`address`**: `string` 81-char long address of the recipient of a transaction.
 value: string the quantity of IOTA’s which should be transferred.
 - **`message`**: `string` tryte-encoded string which can contain arbitrary information and is sent alongside a transaction.
 The message value is publicly visible.
 The max value is 2187 trytes (or roughly 3028 bytes).